Jesper-N/cryptocurrency-tracker/README.md

 # Cryptocurrency Tracker

-A cryptocurrency tracker built with SvelteKit, Svelte, and TypeScript.
+A cryptocurrency tracker built with SvelteKit, Svelte, TypeScript, PostgreSQL and Shadcn-svelte.
 It uses the CoinMarketCap API to fetch near real-time cryptocurrency data.
 The UI is similar to the official CoinMarketCap website.

 ## Install dependencies